 2. Alex och Sigges

 Alex and Sigges (of the Alex och Sigges podcast) get a lot of eartime in Sweden.
 The two hosts will entertain a mixture of silly and serious topics, discussing nothing — but also everything — at the same time.
 It’s probably worth motivating yourself to learn Swedish so you can laugh along and understand the humor.
 For Swedes, Alex & Sigges is what you put on when you’re home after work cracking a beer on a Friday night.
-In 2016, it was the second most-listened-to podcast in Sweden, with about 200,000 listeners each month.
+At over 500,000 listeners a week, it’s probably one of the biggest Swedish podcasts out there.

 If you like to keep things morbid and educational at the same time, check out Mordpodden, a podcast about Swedish murder cases.
 While we can’t vouch for how quickly it’ll take the place of Law & Order: SVU in your life (or any broadcast spawned during the recent U.S. murder podcast craze), journalism grads Linnéa Bohlin and Amanda Karlsson had a mission to convey the true crime genre in a narrative-rich, easily accessible manner that’s engaging and relatively easy to grasp for language learners.
 Was it a mafia casualty, or a crime of passion?
 Listen and find out.

-If you like heady, intellectual topics, Geniförklarat (which roughly translates to "Genius, Explained") features esteemed thinkers discussing things like science, society, nudity, shame and the meaning of life (among other topics).
-In one recent episode segment titled "death and good sex," two of Sweden’s most world-weary podcasters appeared as people who are "tired of life" and willing to talk about everything they think is "disgusting."
-The podcast is hosted by journalist and comedian Messiah Hallberg.
+If you like heady, intellectual topics, Geniförklarat (which roughly translates to “Genius, Explained”) features esteemed thinkers discussing things like science, society, nudity, shame and the meaning of life (among other topics).
+In the last episode segment titled “death and good sex,” two of Sweden’s most world-weary podcasters appeared as people who are “tired of life” and willing to talk about everything they think is “disgusting.”
+The podcast was hosted by journalist and comedian Messiah Hallberg.